 Depending on your move-in day and time, unloading and moving assistance may be available.

 You may want to bring your own hand truck (dollies) or moving cart.
 We will have a limited number of metal moving carts and hand trucks (dollies) available to assist with your move if you wish to use them.

 Consider reducing the amount of personal belongings that you bring to campus.
 This will help ensure a quick and easy unloading process.

 Review the "What to Bring" checklist.
 Check the supplemental list of health related items you may want to consider bringing.

-Required COVID-19 testing prior to move-in
+COVID-19 testing may be required prior to move-in

 Understanding Your Room & Dining Contract